Dear Parents and Caregivers,

 The program has been created to complement your role as parents and caregivers in guiding your child into young adulthood.
 The Rite Journey was developed in South Australia and is now being used by many schools across Australia and internationally.
 It provides the opportunity for students to participate in a year-long rite of passage experience in separate boys’ and girls’ classes.
 Many cultures have their own version of a rite of passage designed specifically for this age group.

-To launch the program, students and parents /carers are invited to attend the ‘Calling’ and ‘Departure’ Ceremonies.
-These will be conducted at the Belair National Park – Walnut Paddock at 6:00pm on Thursday 6 February.
+To launch the program, students and parents/carers are invited to attend the ‘Calling’ and ‘Departure’ Ceremonies.
+These will be conducted at the Belair National Park – Walnut Paddock at 6:00pm on Thursday 11 February.
 The ceremonies will be completed at approximately 8:15pm.
 It is essential that we start on time (so that we can finish on time – by sunset and the park closing).
 Please arrive from 6.00pm so we are seated to commence the ceremonies at 6.30pm.

-As part of the Calling Ceremony, Parents and Carers, have a special task to fulfill.
+As part of the Calling Ceremony, Parents and Carers, have a special task to fulfil.
 You are requested to provide the following after the first component of the ceremony:

 - A packed light Dinner to share with your family only, e.g: cold meats and salads

 - 5 secret items that signify your child’s childhood – try to choose items that no longer define them.
-As an example, many families bring along a toy they used to play with or a teddy bear, action figure etc. You will bring these to the event and will be explaining the past importance of these items to your child, whilst expressing the notion of ‘moving on’ from this phase of childhood.
+As an example, many families bring along a toy they used to play with or a teddy bear, action figure etc. You will bring these to the event andwill be explaining the past importance of them to your child, whilst expressing the notion of ‘moving on’ from this phase of childhood.
 You may bring in photos if the item has been lost or discarded.
-These items will return home with you at the end of the evening.
+These items will return home with you atthe end of the evening.

-After dinner, students and parents /carers will then split, proving an opportunity for families to learn about the aims and intentions of the program.
+After dinner, students and parents/carers will then split, proving an opportunity for families to learn about the aims and intentions of the program.
 This is the first component of the ‘Departure’ Ceremony.
 We are extremely fortunate to have program founder, Mr Andrew Lines in attendance this year.
-At the conclusion of the presentation, Parents /carers and students will reunite and students will symbolise their transition towards adulthood and this special occasion.
+At the conclusion of the presentation, parents/carers and students will reunite and students will symbolise their transition towards adulthood and this special occasion.
 This is the conclusion of the ceremonies and our staff are confident it will provide a powerful opportunity to have an important dialogue with your child.
-Parents /carers are subsequently requested to approach their Rite Journey teacher and give permission to teach the program to their son or daughter for the year.
+Parents/carers are subsequently encouraged to approach their child’s Rite Journey teacher and give permission to teach the program to their son or daughter for the year.